taiman9/Machine-learning/softmax-regression/README.md

-# Softmax regression models using SciPy and scikit-learn evaluated on the MNIST digit recognition task
+# Softmax regression models using SciPy and scikit-learn evaluated on MNIST digit recognition task

 ## Description